CONNECT TO THE BEST OF CARTAGENA, COLOMBIA

 0 Comments

 Many a time we've despaired over the best option to recommend for those who want to enjoy some beachy lifestyling.
-You want a nice beach; nice water; you don't want people harassing you to buy stuff every five seconds, you want good food options, good service, a great atmosphere,you don't really want five sound systems blaring music at you, you'd like fair prices, not to get "ripped off", a nice selection of fellow guests, the possibility of being left completely alone in privacy, and a pool wouldn't go astray either.
+You want a nice beach; you don't want people harassing you to buy stuff every five seconds, you want good food options, good service, a great atmosphere, you'd like not to get "ripped off", a nice selection of fellow guests, the possibility of being left completely alone in privacy, and a pool wouldn't go astray either.
+These days there are quite a few good options available, but the original pioneers and still the leaders in best practice, has to be Blue Apple.

 Blue Apple is a Beach House (yes! you can also stay the night!
 Ask us!)
-Beach Club/beach restaurant with amazing food, drink and service, a private beach with zero vendors annoying you, an infinity edge pool, private volleyball court, plush towels, cool mood appropriate music, and a bunch of other list-ticking features that put it far and above any potential islands rivals.
+Beach Club/beach restaurant with amazing food, drink and service, a private beach with zero vendors annoying you, an infinity edge pool, private volleyball court, plush towels, cool mood appropriate music, and a bunch of other list-ticking features.

 HOW IT WORKS

-Rather than building food/drinks into the day-pass price, Blue Apple have decided to not enforce a minimum spend and instead allow guests to choose to order and pay for whatever food or drinks they want from the a la carte menu.
+Rather than building food/drinks into the day-pass price, Blue Apple have decided to instead allow guests to choose to order and pay for whatever food or drinks they want from the a la carte menu.
 You can see the menu in the photo gallery above.
 It's all exceedingly tasty and well-presented, but we're particularly partial to the pulpo and the mussels, washed down with a summer-time rosé.
 All day.
+Upfront you will pay for your transport.
+You can also opt to choose a sun lounge near the pool, beach or garden which has a fee attached.
+And then you will pay for whatever food, drink or activities you consume.
+You can find more information and book directly on their website, using the following link: BLUE APPLE BOOKINGS

 Numbers are limited, so reservations are essential.
-Payment can be made directly to Blue Apple on the day.
+Payment can be made directly to Blue Apple via a link.

 0 Comments